man-group/ArcticDB/docs/mkdocs/docs/index.md

 2000-01-02 11:00:00     30     47     14     41     43     40     22     45  ...
 ```

-** Note the starting date of this DataFrame is after the final row written previously! **
+** Note the starting datetime of this DataFrame is after the final row written previously! **

 Let's now _append_ that DataFrame to what was written previously, and then pull back the final 7 rows from storage: